m12t/blindr/tasklist.md

 CURRENT TASK:

-1. day, month, year, hour, etc. shouldn't be set in the main loop since they stagnate and are only used to set the RTC.
-The "real" (though not perfectly accurate) day, min, hour, etc. can be had with rtc_get_datetime() but this is only ever done in gnss.c or set_next_alarm.
-Just initialize them there.<br>

 REMAINING TASKS:
 ------------------------------------------------------------------------------

-1. signal might have been read but no valid data were parsed.
-TODO: if signal but not valid, set configure flag to true.

 POTENTIAL FUTURE VERISON FEATURES:
 ------------------------------------------------------------------------------
-1. add a watchdog to keep the loop alive
+- add a watchdog to keep the loop alive
-1. complicated blind openings like imperceptibly slowly opening and closing throughout the day, etc.
+- complicated blind openings like imperceptibly slowly opening and closing throughout the day, etc.
-1. use DMA instead of the long and slow IRQ currently used for reading GNSS data.
-The current system works enough for the latency and throughput, though.
-1. use PIO on the pico to control the stepper instead of bit banging the signals.
+- use PIO on the pico to control the stepper instead of bit banging the signals.

 COMPLETE TASKS:
 ------------------------------------------------------------------------------